MbinOrg/mbin/docs/02-admin/01-installation/01-bare_metal.md

 #MESSENGER_TRANSPORT_DSN=doctrine://default
 ```

-## Setup Supervisor
+### Setup Supervisor

 We use Supervisor to run our background workers, aka.
-"Messengers".
+"Messengers", which are processes that work together with RabbitMQ to consume the actual data.

 Install Supervisor: